sanders41/meilisearch-tui/README.md

 ## Usage

-start with TUI by running
+Start the TUI by running

 ```sh
 meilisearch